dareyio/Linux_fundamentals/project-1/step4.md

 ( ) head -v file1
 (*) tail -n 1 file1

-Answer: To display the last line of a file, use `{tail -n 1 file1}`
+Answer: To display the last line of a file, use `tail -n 1 file1`

 >>8.
 Which of the following key sequences will save changes made during a 'vi' editing session, and end the application? << ( ) <esc>:qw